 Now that you have a budget, it is time to build up your holiday fund.
 If you start saving early, you can watch the money grow effortlessly and be available when you need it.

-Automated savings apps like Mylo (for Canadians) and Digit and Qapital (for U.S. folks) are great for putting money aside without overthinking it.
+Automated savings apps like Mylo (for Canadians) and Acorns (for U.S. folks) are great for putting money aside without overthinking it.
 These apps save/invest your spare change and can also help you reach specific savings goals.

 To make your money go the distance, consider saving your holiday fund using a high-interest savings account like Tangerine and EQ Bank (Canadians) or Ally Bank and Synchrony Bank (U.S.).